Kiehl012/Threat_Level_Midnight/README.md

 We can use data analytics and machine learning to do really serious and important things in the field of health care, we can help our businesses increase profit margins, or we can revolutionize molecular biology.
 But... it can also be something to play with, to dig into hobby topics, and be used to find beauty in ordinary things.

 When deciding to use the script of The Office as the data source for this project, having fun was top of mind.
 Working with written word also presented unique opportunites and challenges.
-The big challenge to tackle... could we use the data to traine a machine learning model to generate characters lines?
+The big challenge to tackle... could we use the data to train a machine learning model to generate characters' lines?
 Or even generate a scene from The Office?

 ### Getting the Data